MRGilak/Model-Predictive-Control/README.md

 ```matlab
 u = v;
 ```
-A very simple explanation of EPFC is included in to-be-completed.
+A very simple explanation of EPFC is included in [this file](docs/EPFC.pdf) .

 The functions and scripts are as follows:
 ### functions